niranjansah87/mithalaMatrix/packages/cli/README.md

   jaba samma (a < 10) {
    a += 1;
    yadi (a == 5) {
-    dekhau "andar se dekhau ", a;
+    dekhau "vitra bata dekha ", a;
-    agla dekh bhai;
+    arko hera;
    }
    yadi (a == 6) {
     rukha;